 - do not go down the hall near the baby’s room unless you are going to the potty

-- do not yell anywhere near the baby’s “wing” of the house
+- and do not yell anywhere near the baby’s “wing” of the house

 These work fine for us because the house has ample room to play in areas far away from the baby.
 Plus they can always go outside.
 The trick is to be very clear on your expectations with your kids so they know what to expect.
 Also, make clear consequences if they breach those expectations.